 Should you buy the Razer BlackShark V2 Pro?

 If you’re in the market for a great wireless gaming headset, the Razer BlackShark V2 Pro is one of the best options around, and it just got cheaper at $132.

 The BlackShark V2 Pro’s new microphone makes call quality dramatically better than its predecessor.
 It doesn’t have the best battery life on the market, but it’s also not far off.
 The looser hinges make the headset’s isolation worse, but not enough to really diminish the overall experience.

 However, that’s not to say this is quite a one-size-fits-all kind of product.
-This is primarily a PC-oriented gaming headset, and console gamers may find more to love in wireless gaming headsets like the SteelSeries Arctis 1 Wireless, which is perfectly suited to the Nintendo Switch, and the HyperX Cloud Flight S, which manages to bring surround sound to the PC and PlayStation 4.
-Additionally, if you’re only interested PC gaming, the wired Razer BlackShark V2 is $75 cheaper and brings basically all the same functionality.
+This is primarily a PC-oriented gaming headset, and console gamers may find more to love in wireless gaming headsets like the SteelSeries Arctis 1 Wireless, which is perfectly suited to the Nintendo Switch.
+Another good option is the HyperX Cloud Alpha Wireless, which has pretty excellent sound quality and comfort.
+Additionally, if you’re only interested in PC gaming, the wired Razer BlackShark V2 is $75 cheaper and brings basically all the same functionality.

 Regardless, if you want something light and comfortable, with great sound and a great mic, the Razer BlackShark V2 Pro nails all of that.